Media Resources

 Latest News

 Background: The COVID-OUT clinical trial was aimed at understanding if safe, commonly available medications may treat COVID-19 symptoms and those of long COVID.
 The study examined the medications metformin, ivermectin, and fluvoxamine, which are known to decrease inflammatory proteins (cytokines) in the body.
-They also appear to possibly stop the proteins inside cells that help viruses reproduce and spread.
 This rigorous randomized, controlled clinical trial was conducted by the University of Minnesota under the direction of Dr. Carolyn Bramante.

 Funders: The Parsemus Foundation provided pilot funding and enrollment support to the University of Minnesota.
 Additional major funders include the University of Minnesota Clinical Translational Science Institute, the Rainwater Foundation, FastGrants, and UnitedHealth Group Research and Development.